ice-lab/icestore/README.md

 ### Compatibility

-`icestore` is only compatable with React 16.8.0 and later because of its dependency of React hooks.
+`icestore` is only compatable with React 16.8.0 and later because of its dependency on React hooks.

 ## Getting Started